The Formal Theory of Monads, Univalently: Examples of Monads

 \begin{problem} Given a bicategory $\B$, to construct a section on $\dmnd{\B}$. \end{problem}

-\begin{construction}[\coqident{Bicategories.PseudoFunctors.Examples.MonadInclusion}{mnd_section_disp_bicat}]{prob:sec-mnd} To construct the desired section, we define the identity monad $\idmonad{x}$ for every $x$. \begin{itemize} \item The object is $x$; \item The 1-cell is $\id{x} : x \onecell x$; \item The unit is $\id{\id{x}} : \id{x} \twocell \id{x}$; \item The multiplication is $\lunitor{\id{x}} : \comp{\id{x}}{\id{x}} \twocell \id{x}$. \qedhere \end{itemize} \end{construction}
+\begin{construction}[\coqident{Bicategories.PseudoFunctors.Examples.MonadInclusion}{mnd_section_disp_bicat}]{prob:sec-mnd} To construct the desired section, we define the identity monad $\idmonad{x}$ for every $x$. \begin{itemize} \item The object is $x$; \item the 1-cell is $\id{x} : x \onecell x$; \item the unit is $\id{\id{x}} : \id{x} \twocell \id{x}$; \item the multiplication is $\lunitor{\id{x}} : \comp{\id{x}}{\id{x}} \twocell \id{x}$. \qedhere \end{itemize} \end{construction}

-In the remainder, we only use the pseudofunctor arising from \cref{constr:sec-mnd} and \cref{constr:section-to-psfunctor}, and this pseudofunctor is denoted as $\idmonadpsfunctor : \B \onecell \mnd{\B}$.
-Second, we notice that every monad $m : \mnd{\B}$ gives rise to a monad of categories.
-This example is used in \cref{sec:em-ob}.
+In the remainder, we only use the pseudofunctor arising from Constructions \ref{constr:section-to-psfunctor} and \ref{constr:sec-mnd}, and this pseudofunctor is denoted as $\idmonadpsfunctor{\B} : \B \onecell \mnd{\B}$.
+Second, every monad $m : \mnd{\B}$ gives rise to a monad of categories.
+We use this construction in \cref{sec:em-ob}.

-\begin{problem} Given a monad $m$ in a bicategory $\B$ and an object $x$, to construct a monad $\hommonad{x}{m}$ on $\homC{\B}{x}{\monadob{m}}$. \end{problem}
+\begin{problem} Given a monad $m$ in a bicategory $\B$ and an object $w : \B$, to construct a monad $\hommonad{w}{m}$ on $\homC{\B}{w}{\monadob{m}}$. \end{problem}